Exact Gaussian Moment Matching for Residual Networks: a Second-Order Method: Examples, applications, and extensions

-See Appendix~\ref{app:random-neural-networks} for full specifications of the 114 test cases, the Monte Carlo methodology, and the full results.
-For the case of large input variance, across all networks, our method is typically \textbf{one hundred} times better than Unscented'95, \textbf{ten thousand} times better than linear, and \textbf{one million} times better than Unscented'02 (measured by KL divergence from the pseudo-true distribution), as seen in Fig.~\ref{fig:kl_boxplot_large_variance}.
-Even when the variance is small enough that the delta method justifies the linearization, our method is still better than linearization, as seen in Fig.~\ref{fig:kl_boxplot_small_variance}.
+Specifications of the 108 test cases, the Monte Carlo methodology, and the full results can be found in Appendix~\ref{app:random-neural-networks}.
+For the case of large input variance, across all networks, our method is typically \textbf{one hundred} times better than Unscented'95, \textbf{ten thousand} times better than linear, and \textbf{one million} times better than Unscented'02 (measured by KL divergence from the pseudo-true distribution), as seen in Fig.~\ref{fig:kl_boxplot}.
+Even when the variance is small enough that the delta method justifies the linearization, our method is still better than linearization, as seen in Fig.~\ref{fig:kl_boxplot}.
 The medium-variance case is visualized in Appendix~\ref{sec:random-neural-networks-summaries}.

-One example, which we reproduce here in Table~\ref{table:random-neural-networks-small-trained-probit-residual} and Fig.~\ref{fig:random-neural-networks-small-trained-probit-residual}, is the large-variance case of a small network with trained weights and a probit-residual activation function, in which the output distribution is evidently non-normal, but our method is still closest to the true distribution (in Wasserstein distance) and to the pseudo-true distribution (in KL divergence).

-Many examples; such as the small-variance test case with wide architecture, trained weights, and sine activation; exhibit the underdispersion of the mean-field approximation predicted in Example~\ref{ex:mean-field}.
-It is remarkable that even in the small-variance regime when our method, linearization, and the unscented transformations are all justified by the delta method and asymptotically equivalent, our method is often still closest to the pseudo-true distribution.
+Many examples, such as the small-variance test case with wide architecture, trained weights, and sine activation, exhibit the underdispersion of the mean-field approximation predicted in Example~\ref{ex:mean-field}.
+It is noteworthy that even in the small-variance regime, where our method, linearization, and the unscented transformations are first-order asymptotically equivalent, our method is often still closest to the pseudo-true distribution.
+This confirms our theoretical claim that moment matching is a second-order accurate method, while linearization is only first-order.